 In late 2018, he joined ArtCenter, where in his current position he is laying down the foundation for the College’s Center for Diversity, Equity and Inclusion (DEI).
 “What drives me to enjoy ArtCenter is that it brings back positive feelings grounded in being a part of a creative family,” he says.
 “People here are passionate about what they do.”

 Since early 2019, DEI has hosted a wide range of events and initiatives at ArtCenter to celebrate inclusion.
 Those events—many created in collaboration with the Center for Student Experience (CSE), academic departments and student affinity groups—have included military and veteran ally training, conversations with guests like “Godfather of Graffiti” Chaz Bojórquez, an LGBTQ+ Rooftop Pride Soirée, a Somos Latinx Fiesta, an Asian Fusion Dance Party, Japanese tea ceremonies, and the discussion “Womxn of Color On + Behind the Lens.”
-To commemorate Black History Month and the 90th anniversary of ArtCenter in 2020, DEI is hosting the exhibition 90/300 at ArtCenter DTLA from February 13 to March 13 to honor and celebrate the College’s 300 Black alumni.
+To commemorate Black History Month and the 90th anniversary of ArtCenter in 2020, DEI hosted the exhibition 90/300 at ArtCenter DTLA to honor and celebrate the College’s 300 Black alumni.

 For Bruce, these events are the natural extension of another lesson his father taught him early on—the importance of experiencing other cultures firsthand.
 Every year, instead of buying holiday gifts, his father bought his family plane tickets to travel anywhere in the world.
 Bruce continues that tradition today, taking his own two daughters to countries like China and Italy.